-Unity Game Audio Implementation offers a unique, practical project based approach to learning about aspects of Interactive Game Audio for those who have never used a game engine before and don’t want to learn computer programming right now.
+Unity Game Audio Implementation offers a unique, practical, project-based approach to learning about aspects of Interactive Game Audio for those who have never used a game engine before and don’t want to learn computer programming right now.

 Table of Contents

-Chapter 2: Game Audio Sound Design & Creation
+2 Game Audio Sound Design and creation

-Chapter 7: Trigger Areas and Reverb Zones
+7 Trigger Areas and Reverb Zones

 8 Recording, processing, and implementing dialogue